thegooddocsproject/thegooddocsproject.github.io/contact.md

 # Contact us

 ### Email Lists
 Email lists are our primary form of communication.
-How to join and archives linked from:
+How to join and archives are linked from:

 * [Main list](): Development discussion.
 * [Announcements](): Announcements about releases and key events.
 (Typically monthly).